yhatt/jsx-slack/README.md

 ### Exact mode

-Some converted character will work only in breaks of words.
+Some special characters will work only in breaks of words.
 Take a look this example:

 ```jsx
 <Block>